 AlliApp – the missing link between patient and clinic

-As the missing link between patient and clinician, AlliApp speeds up the time taken to discover the cause of allergies, thus saving time and money for both the NHS and the allergy sufferer.
+As the missing link between patient and clinician, AlliApp speeds up the time taken to discover the causes of allergies and food sensitivites, thus saving time and money for both the NHS and the patient.
 It can also be a life saver – anaphylactic shock and severe allergic reactions can be life threatening.

 ‘Integrating this service with the wider health community involved in the patient’s care is key to success.
 Using (AlliApp) technology is merely to facilitate the reinforcement of existing clinical relationships for the benefit of the patient and to improve efficiency.
 It is a way to help record the symptoms, triggers, additional information and outcomes of interventions alongside the actual photos of the signs and ingredients involved in the reaction.’ – Dr Abraham